piratefsh/piratefsh.github.io/_posts/2019-01-07-computer-art-history---part-2.markdown

   <p>"Pyle is convinced that computer/plotter art will be accepted as a recognized art form, "if only because it gives a humanizing aura to machinery."</p>
 </blockquote>

 I found the above quote interesting because it implied that computers at the time were found to be cold and inaccessible.
-Some 50 years on, computers are such a common fixture of everyday life and yet we continue to be fascinated by instances of computers doing "humanlike" things, e.g. robots that can talk back or make art, most notably of late this surge in AI-created art.
+Some 50 years on, computers are such a common fixture of everyday life and yet we continue to be fascinated by instances of computers doing "humanlike" things, e.g. robots that can can respond in conversation, traverse mazes, and most notably of late, this surge of interest in AI-created art.

 <img src="/assets/images/compart-history/calcomp/krystallos.jpg" alt="Krystallos plotter drawing" width="360" class=""/>
 <img src="/assets/images/compart-history/calcomp/the snail.jpg" alt="The snail plotter drawing" width="360" class=""/>